 A study of some of the major themes and movements of modern architecture from the late 19th century to the present day.
 Students will be encouraged to examine the social and political context, to probe the architects' intellectual background, and consider issues of class and gender in their relation to architectural and urban form.
 One three-hour seminar.
 E. da Costa Meyer

 ART 461 Great Cities of the Greek World (see HLS 461)

-ART 463 American Art and Visual Culture Not offered this year LA
+ART 463 American Art and Visual Culture Spring LA

 An in-depth exploration of the history, theory, and interpretation of American art and visual culture from the colonial period to the present day.
 Topics covered will include race and representation in American art and culture; art and science; landscape art and theory; the Harlem Renaissance; and the art and artists of the Stieglitz circle.
 Visits to the Princeton University Art Museum as well as to other area museums (such as the Metropolitan Museum of Art in New York) will be an integral part of this course.
 One three-hour seminar.
 R. DeLue

 ART 471 Art, Apartheid, and South Africa (see AAS 411)

 ART 495 Special Topics in Computer Science (see COS 495)